 A Calgary-based Denny’s restaurant was recently fined $4,600 for not ensuring its fire protection equipment was properly maintained.

-The surprising thing was the restaurant was having their fire equipment inspected regularly, however they hired an unqualified company.
+Here’s the crazy thing: The restaurant was having its fire equipment inspected regularly.
+But they had unknowingly hired an unqualified company.

 How to tell if the company servicing your fire protection equipment is qualified?